 0), given that statistics are already collected by the Prometheus export as described in the "Monitoring" section below

-Every PgBouncer pod will have the same configuration, aligned with the parameters in the specification.
-A mistake in these parameters could disrupt the operability of the whole Pooler.
-The operator does not validate the value of any option.
+Every PgBouncer pod has the same configuration, aligned with the parameters in the specification.
+A mistake in these parameters might disrupt the operability of the whole pooler.
+The operator doesn't validate the value of any option.

 The PgBouncer implementation of the